beschler/spotify-backup-playlist/README.md

 Collaborative playlists and playlist folders don't show up in the API.

-spotify-backup-playlists.py
+spotify-backup-playlist.py
 ---------------------------

 The `python spotify-backup.py` command will also output a playlist `id`.
-Pass this `id` value as an argument for `spotify-backup-playlists.py`, like so:
+Pass this `id` value as an argument for `spotify-backup-playlist.py`, like so:

-	python spotify-backup-playlists {id}
+	python spotify-backup-playlist {id}

 Where `{id}` is the `id` of the playlist you'd like to back up (returned in the `python spotify-backup.py` command).